Automatic language translation

 The Public Guardian is the 'guardian of last resort'.

-The Public Guardian is part of NSW Trustee & Guardian
+The Public Guardian is part of NSW Trustee and Guardian

 The Public Guardian delegates their decision-making authority to a team of guardians who are responsible for making health and lifestyle decisions for people who have the Public Guardian appointed as their guardian.